SadOldMe/first-launch-2019/README.md

 # first-launch-2019
 This repository consists of any files related to FIRST Launch 2019 - DESTINATION: Deep Space

+When uploading a robot code file, please title it "Robot_#" where # is the number after the most previous (i.e. if Robot_1 is present, call it Robot_2)

 Also, when creating objects, use these prefixes:

 - mtr_  for motor